Hire Ed Warner to be the Boy Witch.

 Although I use some specific references to The Drowned Man for this, the list below could just as well apply to Sleep No More.
 From all the thoughtful responses (here and elsewhere) I received from last week’s post about Badlands Jack, I’ve come to realize the extent to which we are all…

-deweydjb asked: Ok.
+deweydjb said: Ok.
 So without too many spoilers here is where I am sort of confused.
 I at first thought the witch (?) wandering around in the Red Dress was Hecate, but Hecate has the cottage in the forest, right?
 But there is a nurse in there - unless the nurse is Hecate?
 I know according to the program that the bartender is Hecate's familiar but I have never seen him in the forest.
 But maybe the nurse is different?
 And is the man with the black satchel in the hospital the orderly? third tie coming!

 Hecate is in the red dress.
 There are two “nurses” up on the 5th floor, one is Nurse Shaw (“the Nurse”) and the other is Matron Lang (in the pagoda).
 As for the relationships between all of them, well, that’s the fun part so I leave that blank.
 Have a great time!